Past and Present

 Since the Nobel Prize being awarded to Sir Geim and Sir Novoselov in 2010, graphene has sparked mass study, vast investment into R&D - scale-up.

-During the course of graphene's race to market, scientists and industrialists have realised the hurdles in getting graphene to the consumer market, however with all the criticism and doubt, we are now starting to see graphene integrate an disrupt products and markets.
+During the course of graphene's race to market, scientists and industrialists have realised the hurdles in getting graphene to the consumer market, however with all the criticism and doubt, we are now starting to see graphene integrate and disrupt products and markets.

 And this is the just the beginning...

-In 2013 RS Mines made it's first breakthrough in graphene via plasma (definition & image) specialist, Haydale of the United Kingdom, through their split plasma technology, created an excellent grade of Graphene Nano Platelets (GNPs), Haydale's conclusion was that RS Mines 99%+ natural crystalline vein graphite had very few defects, was highly crystalline, and finally concluded that "the material is of exceptionally high quality, the best graphite in the world" Ian Walters.
+In 2013 RS Mines made its first breakthrough in graphene via plasma (definition & image) specialist, Haydale of the United Kingdom, through their split plasma technology, created an excellent grade of Graphene Nano Platelets (GNPs), Haydale's conclusion was that RS Mines 99%+ natural crystalline vein graphite had very few defects, was highly crystalline, and finally concluded that "the material is of exceptionally high quality, the best graphite in the world" Ian Walters.

 RS Mines is currently working on numerous graphene related projects including;

-- The integration of it's natural, high carbon, highly crystalline, vein graphite products into the manufacture of multi layer graphene via a green, wet chemical method, which is being developing and scaled up, in-house.
+- The integration of it's natural, high carbon, highly crystalline, vein graphite products into the manufacture of multi-layer graphene via a green, wet chemical method, which is being developing and scaled up, in-house.

-- Manufactured graphene/multi layer graphene to be targeted to disrupt the following industries;
+- Manufactured graphene/multi-layer graphene to be targeted to disrupt the following industries;

 - Disrupting the energy storage industry, by providing the solution to safer, longer lasting energy storage cells, with minimal charging times.